micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 4.md

 one Sea and twelve oxen under it;

 ###### 16
-also the pots, the shovels, the forks--and all their articles Huram his [^d]master _craftsman_ made of burnished bronze for King Solomon for the house of the Lord.
+also the pots, the shovels, the forks--and all their articles Huram his master _craftsman_ made of burnished bronze for King Solomon for the house of the Lord.

 ###### 17
-In the plain of Jordan the king had them cast in clay molds, between Succoth and [^e]Zeredah.
+In the plain of Jordan the king had them cast in clay molds, between Succoth and Zeredah.

 ###### 18
 And Solomon had all these articles made in such great abundance that the weight of the bronze was not determined.